Last Updated on September 21, 2025 by Emily Hopkins

 Consular protection is one of the many advantages EU citizens enjoy.
 Any EU citizen in any country where their home country has no representation is entitled to diplomatic assistance from any EU authority present.

-All the 28 EU member states are represented in only the US, Russia, and China.
-So it is possible for you to find yourself in a country where your own national state is not represented.
+All 28 EU member states have representation only in the US, Russia, and China.
+This means you could find yourself in a country where your own nation doesn’t have diplomatic representation.

 In the event of any crisis, any EU member state is required to offer adequate assistance to any EU citizen in that particular country.